usfsipsentinelnetwork/MIMP_Beta/README.md

 Currently the implementation is simple.
 MIMP only currently supports a basic high level (ie >= genus) amplicon pipeline

-a) "Quick & Dirty" which relies solely on alignment to the UNITE database.
+1. "Quick & Dirty" which relies solely on alignment to the UNITE database.

-**NOTE: not yet fully implemented (bugs to resolve and final steps not yet complete):
+	- **NOTE: not yet fully implemented (bugs to resolve and final steps not yet complete):

 MIMP will also support

-b) "De Novo" which uses preliminary UNITE alignments to inform within-taxon clustering (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding.
+2. "De Novo" which uses preliminary UNITE alignments to inform within-taxon clustering (based on rarefied subsample of sequences) and re-alignment to resulting consensus sequences which can be BLASTed to a custom database (ie NCBI), for long-read amplicon metabarcoding.
 MIMP also supports

 MIMP is built from a preliminary version that can be used to assemble reads for Sanger-like purposes, while dealing with contaminants (which is not possible with Sanger).
 This functionality makes it well suited for sequencing from fungi in situ, provided a low level of contamination by other fungi:

-c) processing amplicon data from single-sample libraries (MIMP "Sanger").
+3. processing amplicon data from single-sample libraries: [MIMP "Sanger"](usfsipsentinelnetwork/MinIon_Sanger_Beta)

 ## II.
 Dependencies